 4. Create The Actual Ads

-The final step before you confirm your campaign and add payment method is to create the actual ads itself.
+The final step before you confirm your campaign and add the payment method is to create the actual ads itself.

 Here is where you have to enter your ads’ headlines, description and website’s URL.
 The preview of your ads is on your right-hand side as shown.